NMSSH/NMSSH/README.md

 ### Install the framework

-* Build the framework and add it to your project
+* Build the framework and add it to your project.
+Consult the Wiki for detailed information about how to build for [OSX](https://github.com/Lejdborg/NMSSH/wiki/Build-and-use-in-your-OSX-project).
 * Add `#include <NMSSH/NMSSH.h>` to your source file.

 ### Connect to a server